 Grooming and General Care

-Welsh Terriers have a wire-textured coat, so their grooming is a little different to some dogs.
+Welsh Terriers have a wire-textured coat.
+So their grooming is a little different to some dogs.

-They need to be groomed around two or three times a week.
+Owners should groom them two or three times a week.

 Are Welsh Terriers Hypoallergenic?